ualibweb/UALIB_ScholarlyAPI_Cookbook/docs/_sources/content/about/introduction.rst

 .. important::

-   In general, scholarly APIs are designed for the collection of small to medium sized datasets; that is, in the range of 100s or maybe a few thousand API queries at most (various with API).
+   In general, scholarly APIs are designed for the collection of small to medium sized datasets; that is, in the range of 100s or maybe a few thousand queries at most (various with API).
 If you need large bulk datasets, an API is likely not the method to use, and there may be bulk data downloads available from the database instead.

-If you decide that your use-case is appropriate for a scholarly API, here are a few good general practices to follow when working with any web API:
+If you decide that your use-case is appropriate for a scholarly API (or similar web service), here are a few good general practices to follow when working with any web API:

 1. Read the API documentation and usage guidelines before starting.